forester-bt/forester/docs/src/api.md

   -V, --version  Print version
 ```

-## As a dependency to run from a rust code and
+## As a dependency to run from a rust code

 ```toml
 forester-rs = "0.1.0"